"Please read our cautionary notes to investors before proceeding."

-Trevali's production plans at its Santander Mine, Caribou Mine and the Halfmile-Stratmat projects are based only on Indicated and Inferred Mineral Resources and not Mineral Reserves and do not have demonstrated economic viability.
-Inferred Mineral Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves, and there is therefore no certainty that the conclusions of the production plans and Preliminary Economic Assessment (PEA) will be realized.
-Additionally where Trevali discusses exploration/expansion potential, any potential quantity and grade is conceptual in nature and there has been insufficient exploration to define a mineral resource, and it is uncertain if further exploration will result in the target being delineated as a mineral resource.
+Trevali's production plan at the Caribou Mine is based only on measured, indicated and inferred resources, and not mineral reserves, and does not have demonstrated economic viability.
+Trevali's production plan at the Santander Mine is based only on indicated and inferred mineral resources, and not mineral reserves, and does not have demonstrated economic viability.
+Inferred mineral resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is therefore no certainty that the conclusions of the production plans and Preliminary Economic Assessment (PEA) will be realized.
+Additionally, where Trevali discusses exploration/expansion potential, any potential quantity and grade is conceptual in nature and there has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.

 Santander resource estimate was completed by Golder Associates in July 2012.
 The tabled resource estimate utilizes a 3% zinc equivalent (ZnEQ) cut-off and is based on the Ordinary Kriging interpolation method and Silver, Lead, Zinc and Copper assay values.
 Minor capping was applied to the assays prior to estimation.
 The bulk density was also estimated using Ordinary Kriging.
 The tonnages for the footwall zones are also included, but those for the tailings are not included.
 The average interpolated bulk density for Magistral North was 2.88 g/cm3, Magistral Central 2.94 g/cm3, Magistral South 2.97 g/cm3, Puajanca South 2.76 g/cm3, and Santander Pipe (fixed) 3.4 g/cm3.
 The density of the minor footwall zones is similar to the Magistral zones.
 The contained oz and lbs in the table are in situ and have not had mill factors applied to them.